deboramcardoso/daiichisankyo-de-assignment/README.md

 - Incrementally added complexity to the code to achieve the desired outcome.
 - Implemented filters, validations, and unit tests to ensure robustness.
 - Updated the documentation throughout the implementation process to reflect the evolving functionality.

+## Assumptions
+1. **Customers table and External interactions table:**
+    - It is reasonable to assume there is a relationship between the tables using the customer ID.
+    - This is sufficient to compute the results to return the API response presented as the example.
+2. **Products of discussion table:**
+    - It is unclear how to utilize it.
+    - Not possible to ensure a relatioship between the **Date** field in this table and the **Date Start** field in the External Interactions table.
+    - There is no explicit ID linking the product to a specific customer.
+    - Assuming a relationship without confirming with the stakeholders could lead to wrong/misleading results.
+3. **API Response:**
+    - All possible channels should be displayed for each customer, even if there was no interaction via a certain channel.

 ## Challenges